daniel-j/novel/README.md

 The current stable version is 1.43.1, 2017/11/12.
 It is available via TeX package managers, or from CTAN.
 Note that this package is not (yet) distributed in default TeX installations.
 You have to request it.

-Here at GitHub is version 1.46, expected to be released via CTAN on November 16.
-It will probably be the final release, as there are no known outstanding issued.
+Version 1.46 will hopefully be the final release, as there are no known outstanding issues.
 The package works as intended.
+Stay tuned.

+If you already have a document using prior code, then review your document for use of the \BlockImage command.
+The functionality of this command will be changed in v.
+1.46.
+See The documentation.

 The *novel* class requires TeXLive 2016 or later, or recent MiKTeX.